 Never Check Email Before Noon

-The technique is based on the premise that we tend to waste our mental energy on planning and worrying about approaching deadlines too much and it distracts us from what we should really focus on.
-Every task you add to your to-do list throughout a day makes a part of your focus go to the task.
+The technique is based on the premise that people tend to waste our mental energy on planning and worrying about approaching deadlines too much and it distracts us from what we should really focus on.
+Every one task you add to your to-do list throughout a day makes a part of your focus go to the task.
 When you open your email in the morning and see all the messages you need to respond to, the same thing happens, and so on.
 That’s why, to free your brain from the distractors, you should set a deadline by which you will not check your inbox.
 As the name of the method suggests, it could be noon, but if that’s not feasible for you, you can just as well set any other deadline and stick to it.

 The Eisenhower Box

 Eisenhower, the 34th president of the United States, lived one of the most productive lives you could imagine.
 He was also a general in the US Army, launched programs that led to the development of the Interstate Highway System in the US, the launch of the internet, NASA and use of alternative energy sources.
 And that’s not even the end of the list.
 How come he managed to do so much?
 He remained extremely productive throughout his life and it’s the ability that let him become so successful.